diogocoutinho/vue-international-phone/README.md

 # Vue International Phone Input Component

-This is a Vue.js component that provides an international phone input with a country selector.
+This is a Vue.js component that provides an international phone input with a country selector and mask.

 ## Getting Started
 ### Installation